jet/equinox/README.md

 # Equinox [![Build Status](https://dev.azure.com/jet-opensource/opensource/_apis/build/status/jet.equinox?branchName=master)](https://dev.azure.com/jet-opensource/opensource/_build/latest?definitionId=4?branchName=master) [![release](https://img.shields.io/github/release/jet/equinox.svg)](https://github.com/jet/equinox/releases) [![NuGet](https://img.shields.io/nuget/vpre/Equinox.svg?logo=nuget)](https://www.nuget.org/packages/Equinox/) [![license](https://img.shields.io/github/license/jet/equinox.svg)](LICENSE) ![code size](https://img.shields.io/github/languages/code-size/jet/equinox.svg) [![docs status](https://img.shields.io/badge/DOCUMENTATION-WIP-important.svg?style=popout)](DOCUMENTATION.md) [<img src="https://img.shields.io/badge/slack-DDD--CQRS--ES%20%23equinox-yellow.svg?logo=slack">](https://t.co/MRxpx0rLH2)

-A unified programming model for event sourced command processing and projections for stream-based stores.
+A unified programming model for event-sourced command processing and projections for stream-based stores.

-Critically, it strives to do that while remaining a humble set of _libraries_ that _you compose_ into an architecture that fits your needs as you see fit, not a final object model/processing pipeline/Architecture that's going dictate The Best one-size-fits-all Patterns.
-You decide what facilities make sense for your context; Equinox covers the chosen infrastructural aspects without pulling in a cascade of dependencies from a jungle.
-(That's not to say we don't have plenty opinions and well polished patterns; we just try to confine the opinionated bits to [`samples`](samples) or [templates](https://github.com/jet/dotnet-templates), leaving judgement calls open to overruling as your changing (and expanding) needs dictate).
+Strives to be that while remaining a humble set of _libraries_ that _you compose_ into an architecture that fits your apps needs, not a final Architecture/object model/processing pipeline that's going to foist a one-size-fits-all model on you.
+You decide what facilities make sense for your context; Equinox covers those chosen infrastructural aspects without pulling in a cascade of dependencies from a jungle.
+(That's not to say we don't have plenty opinions and well polished patterns; we just try to confine the impact of that to [`samples`](samples) or [templates](https://github.com/jet/dotnet-templates), leaving judgement calls open for you to adjust as your app evolves).

-The API designs are informed by work, discussions, talks and countless hours of hard and thoughtful work invested into many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain), the outstanding continuous work of the [EventStore](https://github.com/eventstore) founders and team and the wider [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community.
-It would be unfair to single out even a small number of people despite the immense credit that is due. _If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (psst there's an [#equinox channel](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) there where you can ask questions or offer feedback in advance of the docs begin sufficient to warrant declaring it _released_)._ ([invite link](https://t.co/MRxpx0rLH2))
+The design is informed by discussions, talks and countless hours of hard and thoughtful work invested into many previous systems, [frameworks](https://github.com/NEventStore), [samples](https://github.com/thinkbeforecoding/FsUno.Prod), [forks of samples](https://github.com/bartelink/FunDomain), the outstanding continuous work of the [EventStore](https://github.com/eventstore) founders and team and the wider [DDD-CQRS-ES](https://groups.google.com/forum/#!forum/dddcqrs) community.
+It would be unfair to single out even a small number of people despite the immense credit that is due. _If you're looking to learn more about and/or discuss Event Sourcing and it's myriad benefits, tradeoffs and pitfalls as you apply it to your Domain, look no further than the thriving 2000+ member community on the [DDD-CQRS-ES Slack](https://github.com/ddd-cqrs-es/slack-community); you'll get patient and impartial world class advice 24x7 (psst there's an [#equinox channel](https://ddd-cqrs-es.slack.com/messages/CF5J67H6Z) there where you can ask questions or offer feedback)._ ([invite link](https://t.co/MRxpx0rLH2))

 The implementations are distilled from [`Jet.com` systems dating all the way back to 2013](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/); current supported backends are:

 - [EventStore](https://eventstore.org/) - this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking squash-merged in [#42](https://github.com/jet/equinox/pull/42).
-- (For integration test purposes only) Volatile in-memory store.
+- In-memory store (volatile, for integration test purposes).

 ## QuickStart